-ADR-Link is funded by the Ministry of Children & Youth Services and housed at the London Family Court Clinic.
+ADR-Link is funded by the Ministry of Children, Community and Social Services (MCCSS) and housed at the London Family Court Clinic.
 There are four prescribed methods of Alternative Dispute Resolution (ADR) available through ADR-Link:

-According to the Ministry of Children & Youth Services Policy Directive CW 005-06:
+According to the Ministry of Children, Community and Social Services Policy Directive CW 005-06:

 Alternative dispute resolution (ADR) is a strategy to streamline court processes and encourage alternatives to court.
 It focuses on a more strengths-based, inclusive and collaborative approach to resolving child protection disputes, and encourages the involvement and support of the family, extended family, and the community in planning and decision-making for children.

 The Child and Family Services Act (CFSA), as amended by Bill 210 identified the following occasions where a prescribed method of ADR must be considered and/or may be used pursuant to the following provisions of the CFSA:

 - If a child is or may be in need of protection, a children’s aid society must consider whether a prescribed method of ADR could assist in resolving any issue related to the child or a plan for the child’s care (section 20.2(1)).